Haaretz/dfp/README.md

 ```
 ## Workflow

-* `npm run build:win` - Build task that generate a minified and a non-minified script for Windows environment
+* `npm run build` - Build task that generate a minified and a non-minified script
-* `npm run build:mac` - Build task that generate a minified and a non-minified for Mac environment
 * `npm run lint:source` - Lint the source
 * `npm run lint:browser` - Lint the unit tests for browser
 * `npm run lint:shared` - Lint the unit tests for browser and nodejs